-The Apostolic Johannite Church is proud to present the twentieth annual AJC Conclave – May 16th – May 21st in Montreal, Quebec.
+The Apostolic Johannite Church is proud to present the twenty-first annual AJC Conclave – May 21 – May 23rd, 2021.

 As always, we welcome you, no matter who you are or what your spiritual path, to join us for this unique week.
 You can come for all or part and participate as much or as little as you’d like.
 However you choose, we welcome you into our household.

 Keynote Speaker: Dr. Glen Fairen – The Meaning of the Occult

 Dr. Glen J. Fairen is an instructor at the University of Alberta in the program of Religious Studies, where he teaches classes ranging from Method and Theory, the Historical Jesus, Apocalyptic Themes, and Studies in Witchcraft and the Occult.
 He also is the author of As Below, So Above: Apocalypticism, Gnosticism and the Scribes of Qumran and Nag Hammadi (2009).

 Dr. Stuart Douglas – Gnosticism and Carl Jung

 Stuart Douglas has had a life-long interest in the mysteries and completed his PhD in transpersonal psychology in parallel with a career as a systems analyst.
 His specialist areas of interest include the intersection of Jungian psychology and Gnosticism and, more generally, ancient wisdom, shamanic practice and contemplative traditions.
 When not pursuing these interests, or rendering unto Caesar, he spends his time hiking in the mountains somewhere or plotting his escape from the matrix